dgunning/edgartools/README.md

 - 🔢 **Chunk filing text**: You can chunk the filing text into sections for vector embedding.
 - 🔍 **Preview the filing**: You can preview the filing in the terminal or a notebook.
 - 🔎 **Search through a filing**: You can search through a filing for a keyword.
-- 📊 **Parse XBRL**: If a filing has XBRL, you can parse it to a dataframe.
+- 📊 **Parse XBRL**: Extract XBRL data into intuitive data structures.
 - 💾 **Data Objects**: Automatically downloads and parses filings into data objects.
 - 📥 **Download any attachment**: You can download any attachment from the filing.
 - 🕒 **Automatic throttling**: Automatically throttles requests to Edgar to avoid being blocked.